-The annual award is the maximum Pell Grant aid a full-academic-year student can receive at the student's enrollment rate.27 The HEA requires ED to annually publish a schedule of annual award amounts that are proportionally reduced scheduled awards for students who are not enrolled full-time for the full academic year.28 In practice, ED publishes four disbursement schedules: full-time; less than full-time, but at least 3/4 -time; less than 3/4-time, but at least 1/2-time; and less than 1/2-time.
+The annual award is the maximum Pell Grant aid a full-academic-year student can receive at the student's enrollment rate.
+The HEA requires ED to annually publish a schedule of annual award amounts that are proportionally reduced scheduled awards for students who are not enrolled full-time for the full academic year.
+In practice, ED publishes four disbursement schedules: full-time; less than full-time, but at least 1/2-time; less than 1/2-time.
 Each schedule provides a table of annual award amounts by COA increments and EFC increments.
 The annual award for a student enrolled at least 1/2-time in a clock-hour or non-term credit-hour program is taken from the full-time disbursement schedule.